Commercial · Industrial · 5 units and more

 The report documents every system and accessible zone of the building with photos, priority level and recommendations.
 It helps clarify maintenance priorities and planning after acquisition.

 Yes.
-Revenue properties with 6 or more units fall under our commercial inspection service.
+Revenue properties with 5 or more units fall under our commercial / multi-unit inspection service.
 Accessible units according to the agreement are inspected visually, along with visible shared systems.
 Observable elements are documented; formal regulatory verification is the role of a licensed professional.
-For buildings with 2 to 5 units, see our multi-unit inspection.
+For plexes and small income properties (duplexes, triplexes and fourplexes), see our multi-unit inspection.

 Does a commercial inspection replace engineering expertise?+